michaelrumi/counter-react/README.md

 4. Start the server using `npm start`

 ## Author
-[Your Name]
+MichaelRumi

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the LICENSE file for details